Get your home holiday-ready 🎄 SEE ALL IDEAS

 Many types of caulk are on the market, but not all are suitable for baseboards.
 Masonry caulk, for example, has a polyurethane base and often contains sand to add texture.
 Refractory caulk is heat resistant and frequently used around fireplaces.
 Butyl rubber caulk is highly flexible and works well to seal guttering.
 However, none of these combine the ease of application and smooth finish required for caulking baseboards.

-The best caulks for baseboards fall into three categories: latex (also called polymer acrylic or acrylic latex), pure silicon, and latex with silicone, which seeks to combine the best of both worlds.
+The best caulks for baseboards fall into three categories: latex (also called polymer acrylic or acrylic latex), pure silicone, and latex with silicone, which seeks to combine the best of both worlds.
 Though caulk is fairly inexpensive, generally speaking, silicone costs a bit more.

 Many caulks are also referred to as “elastomeric.”
 This is not a type, but rather an indication of the caulk’s elasticity.
 Caulking must remain flexible so it doesn’t get brittle or crack when dry.
 Pure silicone is naturally elastomeric, and although latex may be, it’s not always.